ciccalab/sysSVM2/README.md

 Models that have been trained on data from TCGA are available to download from the appropriate [directory](trained_models).
 For smaller TCGA cohorts (N <200 samples), we recommend using the model trained on pan-cancer data.
 \
 \
 Users may also train their own sysSVM2 models.

-Training sysSVM2 requires a cohort of cancer samples.
-There are four broad steps to the algorithm:
-1. **Feature mapping**: identify the molecular and systems-level properties of damaged genes in the cohort; mark canonical drivers as a training set
-1. **Model selection**: tune SVM parameters to optimise performance, based on the sensitivity on the training set
-1. **Training**: train the model with the selected parameters
-1. **Prediction**: predict on new samples/genes, assigning a score to each.
-If necessary, extract a list of the canonical drivers in each sample, 'topped up' with the highest-scoring predictions from the algorithm.
+## Download/installation
+To download sysSVM2, clone this repository. sysSVM2 is implemented in R. In this guide, we assume that the user's working directory corresponds to a clone of this repository.

+## Running a pre-trained sysSVM2 model on your data
+If you have your own data and want to predict driver genes without training a new model, there are two steps:
+1. **Data annotation**: sysSVM2 requires mutation and copy number data in a particular format
+1. **Prediction**: use one of the [pre-trained models](trained_models) to identify drivers in individual samples.
 [//]: # (end list)

-## Download/installation
-To download sysSVM2, clone this repository.

-## Running sysSVM2
-In this guide, we assume that the user's working directory corresponds to a clone of this repository.
-We also assume that results are output to a directory called ```~/test_sysSVM2```. sysSVM2 is implemented in R.

-### 0. Data annotation
+### 1. Data annotation
-In addition to gene systems-level properties, sysSVM2 uses somatic mutation and CNV data summarised at the gene-level (molecular properties).
+sysSVM2 uses somatic mutation and CNV data summarised at the gene-level (molecular properties).
 These gene-level summaries can be produced from standard variant call file formats using the annotation functions provided in this repository.
 In R, first source these functions:
 ```
 source("R/annotation_functions.R")
 ```